SUSE/doc-caasp/ldap/ldap_instructions.md

-Here is a draft of the LDAP container instructions:
-[some spelling corrected, revision to follow]

 # LDAP Container
 These instructions are meant to set up an an OpenLDAP server for the purpose of user authentication for Dex.
 The configuration described below ensures that TLS is enforced for all communication.
 Note that use of TLS requires communication via hostname and not IP - so the LDAP server must be accessible by its hostname (either through a registered domain, local DNS or by modifying /etc/hosts).
 The user can supply their own certificates (including TLS certificate, private key and CA certificate) by bind mounting the containing directory on the host machine to the container.
 The user can also access and back up the LDAP database and configuration by bind mounting directories to the host.
 These options as well as all of the docker flags are detailed below.
 Additional documentation for the container can be found here:  https://github.com/osixia/docker-openldap